pihackathon/e-commerce/README.md

 For both the use cases, atlease search index were created with proper type in Mongodb.

+Code quality is ensured by referring microsoft recommended coding ruleset throughout the project.
+This ensures no code is pushed by mistake even with some space issues.

 Application structure:
 - Azure HTTP trigger function
    - We have 2 functions covering the 2 scenarios above.